minhtran241/gvcourse/wiki/OVERVIEW.md

 # Why GVCourse is a Great Example of a SwiftUI App?

 GVCourse not only presents an extensive catalog of new and existing courses offered by Grand Valley State University (GVSU) but also serves as a hub for course news and announcements.
-The application goes beyond by incorporating robust authentication and authorization features, allowing users to create accounts and log in using third-party authentication services like Google.
+The application goes beyond by incorporating robust authentication features, allowing users to create accounts and log in using third-party authentication services like Google.
 When crafted with SwiftUI, these components exemplify the framework's capability to seamlessly create a cross-platform app with a native look and feel.

 This tutorial explores how SwiftUI's declarative UI, seamless data binding, and integrative features come together to elevate the user experience.
 Through the inclusion of screenshots and video clips, the tutorial vividly demonstrates GVCourse' functionality, showcasing SwiftUI's prowess in the development of practical and user-centric applications.